-- 17.1 During 2018, the Group entered into an initial agreement with a related party to acquire a property located in the UAE for a total purchase consideration of AED400 million.
+- 18.1 During 2018, the Group entered into an initial agreement with a related party to acquire a property located in the UAE for a total purchase consideration of AED400 million.
 The purchase price is to be settled partly in kind by transferring certain properties and balance in cash.
-However, this agreement has been amended subsequently and the purchase consideration has been revised to AED395 million without any in-kind settlement.
+However, this agreement was amended subsequently and the purchase consideration was revised to AED395 million without any in-kind settlement.
 The Group is currently in the process of completing the regulatory formalities to register the properties in its name and arrange financing for the purchase.
-The amount of KD16,029,281 (31 December 2019: KD11,337,662) paid up to the reporting date, including KD4,691,619 paid during the year, has been accounted for as an advance payment. - 17.2 During 2019, the Group entered into an initial agreement with third party to acquire four local properties for a total consideration of KD4,170,000.
-As per the agreement, the Group shall pay an advance payment of KD10,000 at the date of signing the agreement, and the remaining balance of KD4,160,000 to be paid subsequent to the date of signing the agreement.
-However, in accordance with the agreement the return on these properties and the management of these properties will remain with the seller until the remaining balance has been settled.
-Accordingly, the amount of KD10,000 paid up to the reporting date has been accounted for as an advance payment.
-During the year, the initial agreement has been amended and the number of the properties to be acquired has been changed to two properties and the total consideration has been revised to KD2,500,000 without any other significant amendment to the remaining terms and conditions.
+The amount of KD17,230,565 (31 December 2020: KD16,029,281) paid up to the reporting date, including KD1,201,284 paid during the year, has been accounted for as an advance payment. - 18.2 During 2019, the Group entered into an initial agreement with a third party to acquire three local properties for a total consideration of KD4,170,000.
+As per the agreement, the Group paid an advance payment of KD10,000 at the date of signing the agreement, and the remaining balance of KD4,160,000 was to be paid subsequent to the date of signing the agreement.
+However, the initial agreement was amended and the number of the properties to be acquired was changed to two properties and the total consideration was revised to KD2,500,000 without any other significant amendment to the remaining terms and conditions.
+During the year, the remaining amount of the purchase consideration of KD2,490,000 was paid in full and the title deed of the properties were transferred to the Group and classified as investment properties.

-18 Financial assets at fair value through profit or loss
+Financial assets at fair value through profit or loss 19